 Multi-family residential

-Investing in multi-family residential properties is a good idea as you grow your investment portfolio.
+Investing in buildings with five or more rental units is a good idea as you grow your investment portfolio.
 Single-family residential properties can bring in a consistent income, but you risk significant losses if your property becomes vacant.
 Multi-family residential properties can help you maintain consistent profitability even during months when you have vacancies.
+Access to the right multifamily mortgage financing makes acquiring these larger assets more achievable.

 Multi-family residential properties appeal to a wide variety of prospective tenants.
 You can accommodate vacancies and evictions by generating continuous demand for your property.